lightning/bolts/02-peer-protocol.md

 `funding-satoshis` is too small, and MUST fail the channel if `push-msat` is greater than `funding-amount` * 1000.
-The receiving node MAY fail the channel if it considers `htlc-minimum-msat` too large, `max-htlc-value-in-flight` too small, `channel-reserve-satoshis` too large, or `max-num-htlcs` too small.
-It MUST fail the channel if `max-num-htlcs` is greater than 600.
+The receiving node MAY fail the channel if it considers `htlc-minimum-msat` too large, `max-htlc-value-in-flight` too small, `channel-reserve-satoshis` too large, or `max-accepted-htlcs` too small.
+It MUST fail the channel if `max-accepted-htlcs` is greater than 600.

 The receiver MUST fail the channel if